huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

   value can contains maximum of 36 characters which it is string "0" or in UUID format with hyphens (-).
 Changing this creates a new nat gateway.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the NAT geteway.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: